Life Insurance as an employer-provided benefit

 Employer-provided group term life insurance offers a number of advantages over individual term life insurance.
 Some of these advantages include the following:

-Even though group term life coverage is usually guaranteed when an employee elects the benefit when first eligible, most plans reserve the right to deny or limit coverage to employees who decline coverage when first eligible, but who subsequently apply for coverage.
+Note: Even though group term life coverage is usually guaranteed when an employee elects the benefit when first eligible, most plans reserve the right to deny or limit coverage to employees who decline coverage when first eligible, but who subsequently apply for coverage.

 One of the most significant advantages to employer-provided group term life insurance coverage is the favored tax treatment it receives.
 Generally, only the employer-paid cost of employer-provided group term life insurance exceeding $50,000 of coverage is includable in the employee’s gross income.
 However, even the cost of coverage in excess of $50,000 may be excluded from gross income for employees who have terminated employment due to disability and employees who terminate their employment because they have reached retirement age under the employer’s retirement plan.
 The “cost” of group term life insurance, for purposes of the gross income exclusion, is determined by reference to a uniform premium table issued by the Internal Revenue Service (IRS).